SunilduthBaichoo/python_challenge/README.md

 # Python Challenge Repository

 Welcome to my **Python Challenge** repository!
-This project consists of two Python scripting challenges: **PyBank** and **PyPoll**, which tested your my ability to analyze data programmatically using Python.
+This project consists of two Python scripting challenges: **PyBank** and **PyPoll**, which tested my ability to analyze data programmatically using Python.
 These challenges gave me hands-on experience with data manipulation, file I/O, and basic analytics in Python.

 ## Repository Structure